oasci/pitt-biosc1540-2024f/content/assessments/assignments/05/index.md

 Explain how X-rays scatter off electrons in a crystal.
 Discuss why this phenomenon is essential for determining protein structures using X-ray crystallography.
 In your answer, briefly describe the relationship between the crystal lattice and the resulting diffraction pattern.

+??? success "Solution"
+    X-rays scatter off electrons in a crystal through elastic interactions known as Thomson scattering.
+    When X-rays encounter the electrons in a crystal lattice, they are deflected without a loss of energy.
+    The electrons act as point scatterers, and due to the regular, repeating arrangement of atoms in the crystal, the scattered X-rays interfere constructively and destructively, creating a diffraction pattern.

+    This scattering phenomenon is essential for determining protein structures because the resulting diffraction pattern contains information about the electron density within the crystal.
+    By analyzing the intensities and positions of the diffracted X-rays, researchers can compute an electron density map using Fourier transforms.
+    This map reveals the locations of atoms in the protein, allowing scientists to build and refine an accurate three-dimensional model of its structure.

+    The relationship between the crystal lattice and the diffraction pattern is direct and fundamental.
+    The periodic arrangement of atoms in the crystal lattice causes the scattered X-rays to interfere in specific directions, producing discrete spots in the diffraction pattern.
+    According to Bragg's Law, the angles at which these spots appear are related to the spacing between lattice planes in the crystal.
+    Thus, the geometry of the crystal lattice determines the positions and intensities of the diffraction spots observed.

 ## Q03